VibhorBITS/ODT-2026-AndaFundas/README.md

 - Why would someone want to try it again?

 **Response:**
-`[2.2 What kind of experience are you creating?

 What is the experience?
 The project creates a fast-paced, multi-stage interactive cooking game that blends physical actions with digital feedback.
 Players move through a sequence of challenges such as timing the cracking of an egg, coordinating with a moving target, and then controlling distance and positioning based on real-time visual cues.
 It feels like a condensed, exaggerated version of a high-pressure cooking show translated into a hands-on, playful system.